zcabeto/StretchProj/README.md

 - ./run.sh

 ### CLOSEUP TODO
-- 07/08 - Hash Function.
-Fill DB with sample users & passwords.
-- 08/08 - Two DBs made on launch one hashed one not.
+- 09/08 - Fill DB with sample users & passwords.
+Two DBs made on launch one hashed one not.
-- 09/08 - Use different DB depending on button.
-Improve SQL Sanitisation.
-- 10/08 - Explanations for two switches.
+- 10/08 - Improve SQL Sanitisation.
+Explanations for two switches.